the logical fallacies of linkedin

 The punctuation in the above message, and in the response letter, is worthy of criticism.
 We have only Olivia's version of this encounter.
 Is legitimate criticism of her grammar and punctuation what she considers "bullying?"
 Is she hypersensitive and given to "cry at the bus stop" in response to constructive criticism?
 Was "Craig" actually being a bully?
 None of us knows, and should not rush to judgement without more information.

-There’s a lot to unpack here (like the fact that Person A criticizes her punctuation and then proceeds to use double spaces after his own, which is noticeably antiquated—two spaces is generally used for readability if one is typing on a typewriter, which, since they are on LinkedIn, I’m assuming they are not), but the first problem is that Person A immediately dismisses her claim based on the fact that they personally did not receive any evidence with which to judge.
+There’s a lot to unpack here (like the fact that Person A criticizes her punctuation and then proceeds to use double spaces after their own, which is noticeably antiquated—two spaces is generally used for readability if one is typing on a typewriter, which, since they are on LinkedIn, I’m assuming they are not), but the first problem is that Person A immediately dismisses her claim based on the fact that they personally did not receive any evidence with which to judge.
 Thus, the burden of proof:

 the burden of proof lies not with the person making the claim, but with someone else to disprove.